NBA 2K15

-NBA 2K15 is a 2014 basketball simulation video game developed by Visual Concepts and published by 2K Sports.
+NBA 2K15 is a 2014 basketball video game developed by Visual Concepts and published by 2K.
 It is the sixteenth installment in the NBA 2K franchise and the successor to NBA 2K14.
 It was released in October 2014 for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
 Kevin Durant of the Oklahoma City Thunder, one of the three cover athletes of NBA 2K13, is the solo cover athlete of NBA 2K15.
 NBA 2K15 was succeeded by NBA 2K16.

+Starting from NBA 2K15, keyboard button configurations on the PC version are fixed to a specific layout and cannot be changed which new players will need to adapt to.
+It is recommended to play all future installments on a game controller.

 New features

 Scanning system

 NBA 2K15 allows players to scan their faces into the game for created players, using the PlayStation Camera on PlayStation 4 or the Kinect on the Xbox One.
 The 3D mapping process creates a realistic rendition of the gamer's face to make their gaming experience as real as possible.
 The process of scanning the face will take about 30 seconds.
 Players need to get very close (6-12 inches) to the camera and slowly turn their heads 30 degrees to the left and right during the scanning process.